Mart Duggan

-Martin J. "Mart" Duggan (November 10, 1848 – April 9, 1888) was a gunfighter of the American Old West who, although mostly unknown today, was at the time one of the more feared men in the west.
-He is listed by author Robert K. DeArment, in his book "Deadly Dozen", as one of the most underrated gunmen of the Old West.
+Martin J. "Mart" Duggan (November 10, 1848 – April 9, 1888) was a gunfighter of the American Old West who, although mostly unknown today and one of the most underrated gunmen of the Old West, was at the time one of the more feared men in the west.

 Early life

 Duggan was born Martin J. Duggan, in County Limerick, Ireland.
 He immigrated to the United States as a child, with his parents, and was raised in the Irish slums of New York City.
 In July, 1863, following the New York Draft Riots, Duggan left New York headed west.
 He drifted through the mining camps of Colorado, finding work as both a miner and a mule skinner.
 It is known that during this period, he was involved in numerous fights with Indians, alongside other miners and cowboys, although details of those events are sketchy at best.
 In 1876, having seen little success as a miner, and having developed into a strong man, Duggan began working as a bouncer in the Georgetown, Colorado saloon Occidental Dance Hall & Saloon.